 The 8 Best Road Trips from San Francisco

-I’ve already written extensively about the Pacific Coast Highway, and it’s one of the most popular posts on my site.
+I’ve already written extensively about planning a Pacific Coast Highway road trip, and it’s one of the most popular posts on my site.
 I’ve also covered the PCH from San Francisco to San Diego as a Coastal California road trip.
 Here’s the other half of the PCH for those who want to drive the more rural and rugged northern California Pacific coast.

 To do this road trip, you can do it as an out-and-back, but I’d suggest doing a loop up to Grants Pass and coming south down the PCH.
 It makes for a more interesting road trip – even though it’s longer and the first day is all interstate driving.
 It’s possible to cut this trip short from the five days I suggest, though honestly, you’ll end up putting in long days and not enjoying the drive as much.

-Along the way you’ll see some Redwoods (though you can plan specific road trips just for that, more below!), plenty of Pacific Coast, and loads of picturesque small coastal communities.
+En route, you’ll cross the Golden Gate Bridge, see the Redwoods (though you can plan specific road trips just for that, more below!), have epic views of the Pacific Ocean, and can stop in loads of picturesque small coastal communities.
+(Some of my favorites include Fort Bragg, Mendocino, and Crescent City!)

 2. Big Sur Road Trip

 Big Sur is both a specific place and a general area along the Pacific Coast Highway south of San Francisco – which is why it earns its spot on the list.
-Additionally, Big Sur is hard to reach, and necessitates an out-and-back or loop to see the whole area.
+Additionally, Big Sur is hard to reach and necessitates either a long drive out-and-back or loop to see the whole area.

-If you choose to visit Big Sur as an out-and-back road trip from San Francisco, you can follow California Highway 1 south from the city – and back up.
+If you choose to visit Big Sur as an out-and-back road trip from San Francisco, you can follow California Highway 1 south from the city past Half Moon Bay, Santa Cruz, and the Monterey Peninsula – then back up.
 Doing a loop means driving further south to San Simeon before turning inland to Paso Robles and returning north on I-5.
-In either event, you’ll drive the most picturesque stretch of the PCH south of SF.
+Along either route, you’ll drive the most picturesque stretch of the PCH south of SF.

 At its shortest, you can do this trip as a 2-day, 1-night trip to Big Sur and back.
-But, I recommend adding in an overnight stop in Santa Cruz, Carmel, or Monterey at minimum to really enjoy this part of the coast.
+But, I recommend adding in an overnight stay in Carmel or Monterey (home of the Monterey Bay Aquarium, which gives you a chance to see the life along this part of the Pacific Coast!), at minimum to really enjoy this part of the coast.
+If you give yourself extra time, you can also keep your eyes peeled for wildlife like sea lions and sea otters in the water, drive the famous 17 Mile Drive along Pebble Beach, and stop in the tasting rooms of Carmel-by-the-Sea for a refreshment.

 Between visiting and living in California, I’ve been fortunate to explore parts of the state beyond the basics.
 Over the course of two trips, I discovered some state history markers that inspired my version of this road trip route.